richtastic/ff/src/3DR/wiki/app.md

 	p48)
 		1) neighbor-occluding response ? => NCC outliers
 		2) any occluded by neighbor patches
-		3) neighbor-consistency & depth consistency
+		3) neighbor-consistency & depth consistency (& not enough neighbors?)
 		4) small-sized groups (size 6 or fewer) are removed ... not helpful => useful to mark patched as ESTABLISHED / vs / PUTATIVE when filtering, so that new erronious points don't overwhelm/skew the filter